 Remember I said about SEO optimising your boards earlier on?
 Well, some group boards will not be good for SEO.
 And when you share your pins to them, you’re not improving the SEO of your pins as a result (in fact you’re making them less optimised for Pinterest as a search engine!).

 This is why you should only bother with niche specific group boards, that have good keywords in the board description.
 So when you share your pin to them, you are actually helping to optimise it to show as a search result!

 2. GROUP BOARDS AREN’T NEEDED FOR A GOOD PINNING STRATEGY

 So yes, if you’ve got less than 100 followers but you join a group board with 500 followers, that board has way more followers than your own boards.

-BUT, joining tonnes and tonnes of them is not a clever strategy, even if you are a beginner.
+BUT, joining loads of them is not a clever strategy (even if you are a beginner).

-Not only because lots of group boards tend to have poor SEO.
+Not only because many group boards tend to be poor for pin SEO.

 But when you are sharing all your pins to loads of group boards, you are not focusing on your own personal boards.
 And these are way better for increasing your reach in the long run.